cisco/elsy/README.md

 $ lc package
 ```

+### Adding a dependency

+To add a dependency, just add a new entry to the `dependencies` array in `./dev-env/dependencies`.
+After adding the new dependency you will need to run `lc bootstrap` to import it into the project.

 ### IDE Integration

 **TODO: Figure out if we can share the full $GOPATH from the container**